tomas-gajarsky/facetorch/README.md

 ### Execution time

+### v0.0.8
-Image test.jpg (4 faces) is analyzed in about 400ms and test3.jpg (25 faces) in about 1.1s on NVIDIA Tesla T4 GPU once the default configuration (*conf/config.yaml*) of models is initialized and pre heated to the initial image size 1080x1080.
+Image test.jpg (4 faces) is analyzed in about 400ms and test3.jpg (25 faces) in about 1.1s (batch_size=8) on NVIDIA Tesla T4 GPU once the default configuration (*conf/config.yaml*) of models is initialized and pre heated to the initial image size 1080x1080 by the first run.
 One can monitor the execution times in logs using the DEBUG level.

 Detailed test.jpg (4 faces) execution times: